Canon 6D Mark II vs Sony A7R

 Review summary: Canon 6D Mark II vs Sony A7R

-So how do things add up?
+So what conclusions can be drawn?
 Is the Canon 6D Mark II better than the Sony A7R or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.